Emboss

 Sessions: The number of separate writing sessions (a new session begins after a gap of more than 30 minutes).

-Average writing speed: Measures words written per active minute (excluding pasted test).
-(Typical human range: 30-70 wpm).
+Average writing speed: Measures words written per active minute (excluding pasted text).

 Thinking pauses: Measures pauses longer than 5 seconds during active writing sessions.